2020… Corona Crash or Everything Bubble Pop?

 10 year lows:

 Today is paycheck day for me.
 I feel fortunate to get one and to have my personal finance house in order enough to feel comfortable continuing 401k contributions.
-I know I’m lucky compared to many, many out there.
+I know I’m lucky compared to many out there.
 I hope it lasts, but my confidence isn’t at 100%.
 I say this to stay grounded.
 Remaining grounded is essential.
 I’m an information worker.
-I’m employable across a range of industries despite my experience focusing on fintech & adtech.
-But no job is ever guaranteed, and I don’t want ever to forget that.
+No job is ever guaranteed, and I don’t want ever to forget that.
 I feel horrible for those in industries like restaurants and hospitality.
 And EVERY small business owner and worker who is struggling.
 I also feel for those in their 50s-60s who aren’t prepared for retirement.
 It’s important to remind yourself how good you have it sometimes.

 I hit a new Peloton PR (30min) today and it followed a 60 minute ride.
 I’ll include it in my March Health Review.
 Gotta stay healthy!